Soccer-Reuters team of the tournament

 Forward.
 Thomas Mueller.

 Followed up his five-goal 2010 World Cup with another five in Brazil, including a hat-trick in the 4-0 group stage win over Portugal.
-Mueller has looked sharp and mobile throughout the tournament, not only as a goal threat but also in combination with his team mates, and was a key figure in the semi-final destruction of Brazil.
+Mueller has looked sharp and mobile throughout the tournament, not only as a goal threat but also in combination with his team mates, and he was a key figure in the semi-final destruction of Brazil and final win over Argentina.

 Forward: Lionel Messi.